-- 2.1 Safeguarding and promoting the welfare of children is defined as: 'protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.'
-Keeping Children Safe in Education 2018. - 2.2 Child protection is a part of safeguarding and promoting welfare.
+- 4.1 Safeguarding and promoting the welfare of children is defined as: 'protecting children from maltreatment; preventing impairment of children's mental and physical health or development; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.'
+Keeping Children Safe in Education 2020. - 4.2 Child protection is a part of safeguarding and promoting welfare.
 It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.

-3 Procedures
+5 Procedures

-The Trust will ensure that:

-- Each Academy has at least two Designated Safeguarding Officers (DSO) and a Designated Safeguarding Lead (DSL) for child protection, who have received training at the appropriate level and receive support for this role.
+- 5.1 The Trust will ensure that: - Each Academy has a Designated Safeguarding Lead (DSL) and at least one other Designated Safeguarding Officer, who have received training at the appropriate level and receive support for these roles.
 The DSL must be a member of the Academy's senior leadership team.
-The Boarding House and the EYFS Setting will have two DSOs within their settings.
-Priory Training will have one DSL. - There is a named Trust member with Trust-wide responsibility for Child Protection and Safeguarding and a member of the Local Governing Body in each Academy with responsibility in that Academy. - The Local Governing Body in each Academy will receive updates from the DSL for that Academy (see Section 5.1) on safeguarding policies and procedures.
+The Boarding House and the EYFS Setting will have two (or more) DSOs within their settings.

+- There is a named Trust member with Trust-wide responsibility for Child Protection and Safeguarding and a member of the Local Governing Body in each Academy with responsibility in that Academy. - The Local Governing Body in each Academy will receive updates from the DSL for that Academy (see Section 5.1) on safeguarding policies and procedures.
 The named Trust member and the link safeguarding governor will receive safeguarding training every three years. - All members of staff, supply staff, students and volunteers know the names of the DSL and other DSOs for child protection/safeguarding and their roles, in all of the academies/settings in which they work/study. - All necessary internal and inter-agency child protection procedures are in place as required. - Guidance and training is given to staff to ensure best practice.
-The Trust is responsible for ensuring all staff receive the appropriate level of training at the required intervals, as governed by Keeping children safe in education 2018.
+The Trust is responsible for ensuring all staff receive the appropriate level of training at the required intervals, as governed by Keeping children safe in education 2020.
 See Section 6 for further information. - This policy will be issued annually to all staff in September and will be issued to staff arriving mid-period as part of their induction. - Links are in place with other relevant policies to safeguard the general welfare of the children and young people. - The policy provides a clear statement of the Trust's and Academies' responsibilities in the event of a concern about the conduct of a member of staff. - All relevant guidance should be given to staff in a timely and appropriate manner.
-Where necessary, updated DfE guidance will be circulated to staff who will be asked to declare that they have read and understood these updates. - An external body will be invited to conduct a safeguarding audit within each Academy every two years.

-Safeguarding information including Child Protection information is stored and handled in line with the principles of the Data Protection Act 2018.
+Where necessary, updated DfE guidance will be circulated to staff who will be asked to declare that they have read and understood these updates. - Internal audits will be carried out on an annual basis.
+An external body will be invited to conduct a safeguarding audit within each Academy every two years. - Safeguarding information including Child Protection information is stored and handled in line with the principles of the Data Protection Act 2018.
 A student's Child Protection files will be stored by the last educational establishment until the student turns 25.
 After this point the files will be destroyed.
 If a child moves to a different education establishment then their Child Protection file will be sent to their chosen destination (the Academy will keep a copy of this file until the new establishment confirms receipt of the file).
 The Child Protection file will be sent separately from any other documentation, will be sent via recorded delivery and will be sent for the attention of the organisation's DSL only.
-Any copies will be destroyed when the child turns 25.
 Please see HR33 Records Management Policy for further information.